-8. Attend an evening of potion making and tea tasting
+7. Attend an evening of potion-making and tea-tasting

-On October 27, Bird & Blend Tea Co. will become a potion-making witches den where guests can make up love potions, money spells and taste some spooky teas.
+On October 30, Bird & Blend Tea Co. will become a potion-making witches’ den where guests can make up love potions, and money spells and taste some spooky teas.
 The eerie event will grant guests after-hours access to the stores for a Tea Lock-In and an exclusive evening of spooky tea tasting.
 Creations like Black Magic Matcha and Goth Lattes will be sure to set tea enthusiasts on a journey of ghoulish fun.

-9. Be a part of a Purge-like immersive horror experience
+8. Be a part of a haunted forest immersive horror experience

 As humans, we often seek that adrenaline hit, that feeling that will make us feel alive.
-Well, on October 26 you can test your survival ability in a place where all crime, including murder, is legal for four hours.
-Anarchy will be an immersive horror experience where visitors will have to undergo all sorts of horrific challenges as they make their way across Kelburn Estate, uncovering the chilling secrets of a new drug testing that will make you everything you ever wanted to be.
+Well, between October 13 and 31 you can make all your dreams come true in an Asylum-like environment.
+Asylum will be an immersive horror experience where visitors will have to undergo all sorts of horrific challenges as they make their way across Kelburn Estate, uncovering the chilling secrets of a new drug testing that will make you everything you ever wanted to be.
 This is not for the faint-hearted and all children between the ages 14 and 17 need to be accompanied by an adult.
 Bring warm, waterproof clothes and the use of umbrellas is not advised.
 Also, expect offensive language, graphic violence, jump scares and references to mental health conditions, medications, and medical diagnoses.

-At this heart-warming workshop, visitors will get the chance to put their creativity, anger or both out on a unsuspecting pumpkin.
-On selected days between October 20-23 and October 29-30, Glasgow Botanic Gardens will host pumpkin carving workshops in GlasGLOW’s Children’s Garden between 11am and 3pm.
-There is no need to pre-book, and you can either bring your own pumpkin, or use the one supplied on-site.
+At this heart-warming workshop, visitors will get the chance to put their creativity, anger or both out on an unsuspecting pumpkin.
+On selected days between October 19-22 and October 28-29, Glasgow Botanic Gardens will host pumpkin carving workshops in GlasGLOW’s Children’s Garden between 11am and 3pm.
+There is no need to pre-book, and you can either bring your own pumpkin or use the one supplied on-site.
 The workshops are part of itison, the event organiser’s Pumpkin Fund, which was established upon the inception of GlasGLOW to bring positive impact in the local community.

-El Perro Negro is introducing a Halloween special, and it’s their spiciest burger to date.
-Described as ‘not for the faint hearted, the El Diablo burger will only be available during Halloween weekend.
-Straight from the fires of hell, spice fans will be treated to a juicy beef patty with gooey double chili cheese, Naga beef chili, hot house pickles and Chipotle chili mayo.
+El Perro Negro is introducing a hellish special, and it’s their spiciest burger to date.
+Described as ‘not for the faint-hearted, the Hot Dog Burger is available from mid-September.
+Straight from the fires of hell, spice fans will be treated to two juicy double smash patties, double cheese, extra hot house chilli, chipotle and garlic mayo and house pickles.
 It is, indeed, mega hot!